Avoid Drain Blockages: Tips to Steer Clear of These 5 Common Triggers

 Conclusion

-Blocked drains can lead to significant problems if ignored for long periods of time.
-Be proactive about preventing blockages by taking preventative measures, hiring professionals for regular maintenance checks, following plumbing code requirements during constructions, placing catch baskets on screen traps in sink an drain shower outlets to capture any debris before it reaches the drainage system.
+If left unattended, blocked drains can cause serious problems.
+To prevent blockages, take preventive measures such as hiring professionals to conduct regular maintenance checks and following plumbing code requirements when building.
+You can also place catch baskets in drain outlets or sinks to capture any debris that reaches the drainage system.
 Take care of your pipes today to ensure that they remain clear tomorrow and in years ahead.

 Key takeaways